andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

 H&oslash;ybr&aring;ten.
 Anywhere you go you can't escape it.

-The realization occurs while waiting for an electric streetcar in the heart of downtown.
-Underneath the light of a streetlamp I notice the boulevard is wholly devoid of rambling automobiles, the only passenger vehicles within my visual grasp idly, oat bags full of ancient grains distilled to an unimaginably potent liquor.
+I finally realize the smell while waiting for an electric streetcar in the heart of downtown.
+Underneath the light of a streetlamp I notice the boulevard is wholly devoid of rambling automobiles; the only passenger vehicles within my visual grasp sit idly, oat bags full of ancient grains distilled to an unimaginably potent liquor.

 Oslo has a smell.

-It's while I'm standing there on that street corner, reveling in its automotive scarcity, that I fully appreciate Oslo's olfactory opulence.
+Standing on that street corner, reveling in the city's automotive scarcity, I fully appreciate Oslo's olfactory opulence.

 Oslo's smell.

-The smell of fresh air.
+It's the smell of fresh air.

-An urban perfume unblemished by the internal combustion engine's belching exhaust.
+A dulcet urban perfume unblemished by the internal combustion engine's belching exhaust.

 A breath of fresh air that sheds a noxious light on the state of pollution in the US.
 Standing on an American street corner you don't notice the pollution.
-Until you're standing on a street corner in Oslo.
-With their system of electric trains, trams, buses, and - based on a *vibes only* informal personal survey guessing that 90% of autos are electrified - the air in Oslo is so refreshingly clear.
+But standing on a street corner in Oslo you notice the emissions by omission.
+With their system of electric trains, trams, buses, bike lanes and - based on a *vibes only* informal personal survey - 75ish percent of autos locomoted via electricity, the air in Oslo is downright salubrious.

+<h4 class="article-subheader">Casually Modern</h4>
 When I think of how I would describe Oslo, the first word that comes to mind is *sleepy*.

 It's a word, but it's not the right word.

-Oslo is certainly not *sleepy*.
-But your opinion of a city depends heavily on your expectation.
-When you've never been to Europe your expectation of a European capital is a glinty skyscraper jungle from the opening scene of a spy thriller.
+Oslo is certainly not *sleepy* - but my opinion is heavily influenced by my expectation.
+Having never been to Europe my expectation of a European capital is a glinty skyscraper jungle fit for the opening scenes of a spy thriller.
-Compared to that, Osloites might happily consider their hometown *sleepy*.
+Compared to that, Oslofolk might happily consider their hometown *sleepy*.

-It's a moderately sized city minding its own business in a *marka*-filled valley.
-It's a city with a refined modesty when it comes to skyscrapers, offering dazzling sight lines from anywhere in town.
-It's a city that tastefully melds the clean, efficient designs of modern buildings with traditional architecture.
-It's a city with public transit that works at a level of Scandinavian efficiency.
+It's a moderately sized city tucked away in a valley surrounded by *marka*= forests.
+It's a low-slung city with a refined modesty when it comes to the built environment, tastefully melding the clean lines of modern design with traditional architecture.
+It's a city whose public transit operates with Scandinavian efficiency.

+It's a world class city that doesn't make a fuss about it.

+It's a city where *shit just works*.

+It's a city whose identity I think can be described as *casually modern*.

 It's a shockingly intimate city - at any point you're no more than a block or two from a subway, tramway, or bus route